manassaloi/manassaloi.github.io/_posts/2020-05-30-three-months-since.markdown

 ---
 layout: post
-title:  "3 months since"
+title:  "3 months"

 ---

-A few months back, I wrote that I will cut down my Twitter usage.
+3 months back, I wrote that I will cut down my Twitter usage.
 Like most of my decisions, I wrote down the [WHY behind it](https://manassaloi.com/2020/04/17/cutting-down-twitter.html), and also the WHAT.
 And now it is time to do a retro of how it has gone so far.

 Before we start, note that the timestamps in my blog posts are all over the place.
 Instead of taking the date when I write the post, the timestamp follows a series.
 Why?
-Eventually, I plan to remove timestamps but for now, it helps me count the number of posts I have written this year.
+Eventually, I plan to remove timestamps, but for now, it helps me count the number of posts I have written this year.
 So if this post is dated as 30th May, and every day before this has a post, it means I have written 5*30 posts for the year.
 150 posts!

 Like a well-written spec, I wrote the WHY and also the WHAT behind my decision.
 Let us go through the WHAT again.
 - Turning off notifications.
 No idea who is quote tweeting me or liking my tweets.